inspec/inspec/docs-chef-io/content/inspec/matchers.md

 - [`include`](#include) - looks for an expected value in a list-valued property.
 - [`match`](#match) - looks for patterns in text using regular expressions.

-You can use any matcher provided by [RSpec::Expectations](https://relishapp.com/rspec/rspec-expectations/docs), however these matchers are not [supported by InSpec](/inspec/inspec_and_friends/#rspec).
+You can use any matcher provided by [RSpec::Expectations](https://relishapp.com/rspec/rspec-expectations/docs); however, these matchers are not [supported by InSpec](/inspec/inspec_and_friends/#rspec).

 See [Explore Chef InSpec resources](https://learn.chef.io/modules/explore-inspec-resources#/) on **Learn Chef** to learn more about InSpec's built-in matchers.

 ## be

 This matcher can follow different comparison operators.
 Use numbers and not strings for these comparisons.

-Example:
+For Example:

 ```ruby
 describe file('/proc/cpuinfo') do